-Everyone knows that it is good practice to use a domain or service account to run the SQL service.
-I’m sure you do too!
-However, once you do the right thing and change the SQL Service account, you may start getting the following error message when attempting to connect to the sql server:
+Everyone understands that running the SQL service with a domain or service account is a good idea.
+I’m sure you do as well!
+When you change the SQL Service account, however, you may begin to receive the following error notice when attempting to connect to the SQL Server:

-If you run the SQL Server service under the LocalSystem account, the SPN is automatically registered and Kerberos authentication interacts successfully with the computer that is running SQL Server.
-However, if you run the SQL Server service under a domain account or under a local account, the attempt to create the SPN will fail in most cases because the domain account and the local account do not have the right to set their own SPNs.
-When the SPN creation is not successful, this means that no SPN is set up for the computer that is running SQL Server.
-If you test by using a domain administrator account as the SQL Server service account, the SPN is successfully created because the domain administrator-level credentials that you must have to create an SPN are present.
+The SPN is immediately registered when the SQL Server service is run under the LocalSystem account, and Kerberos authentication works correctly with the SQL Server-running.
+If you run the SQL Server service as a domain account or a local account, the attempt to create the SPN will most likely fail since the domain account and local account do not have the authority to generate their own SPNs.
+When the SPN creation fails, it signifies that no SPN has been set up for the SQL Server-running.
+When you test with a domain administrator account as the SQL Server service account, the SPN is generated successfully. because you have the domain administrator-level credentials required to create an SPN

 What is Service Principal Name (SPN)?